 I. Selection and Composition of the Examining Committee

-Each final oral examination is administered by a committee selected by the candidate in consultation with the dissertation advisor and approved by the chairman of the Department of Chemistry and Biomolecular Science and the dean of the School of Arts and Science.
+Each final oral examination is administered by a committee selected by the candidate in consultation with the dissertation advisor and approved by the chairman of the Department of Chemistry and Biomolecular Science and the Dean of the School of Arts and Science.
+A form should be submitted to the Dean’s office which is signed by each committee member and the department chair.
+The form can be obtained from the Department’s office.
 The examining committee must have minimum of five Clarkson faculty of assistant rank or higher and possessing the Ph.D. degree.
-The thesis advisor serves at the chairman of the committee, and at least one faculty member must represent the student’s minor area.
+The thesis advisor serves at the chairman of the committee.

-The student preparing to take such an examination should (1) consult with his/her dissertation advisor about whom to ask to serve on the committee, (2) obtain and “Appointment of Final Oral Examination Committee” form from the chemistry department office, (3) obtain the signature of each committee member on that form in token of willingness to serve, (4) obtain the signature of the dissertation advisor on that form in token of approval of the constitution of the committee, and (5) return the completed form to the chairman of the Department of Chemistry and Biomolecular Science.
+The student preparing to take such an examination should (1) consult with his/her dissertation advisor to formally identify their committee members, (2) obtain an “Appointment of Final Oral Examination Committee” form from the chemistry department office, (3) obtain the signature of each committee member on that form, (4) obtain the signature of the dissertation advisor on that form, and (5) return the completed form to the chairman of the Department of Chemistry and Biomolecular Science.
 The completed form must be returned before the dissertation is submitted.

 II.
 Advertising and Scheduling the Examination

 The candidate and the advisor/department are responsible for making arrangements for a room and advertising the dissertation defense.
-Advertisement should be to the entire Clarkson community (such as by publication in Clarkson...This Week) and should be done one to two weeks in advance of the defense.
+Advertisement should be to the entire Clarkson community and should be done one to two weeks in advance of the defense.

-NOTE: The student who wishes to receive the Ph.D. degree in chemistry (including the biochemistry emphasis) at Commencement exercises should allow approximately a six week time-frame for the following procedures.
+NOTE: The student who wishes to receive the Ph.D. degree in chemistry at Commencement exercises should allow approximately a six week time-frame for the following procedures.
 Once the advisor has determined that the dissertation is satisfactory, the copies for the committee members should be submitted to the Department of Chemistry and Biomolecular Science.
-After the copies have been examined for adherence to the required format and standards, first by the department chairman and then by the dean of the School of Science, the student will distribute copies to the individual members who have agreed to serve on the final examination committee.
-Final examination committee members have the privilege of a minimum of two weeks for review of the dissertation after they receive it.
+After the copies have been examined for adherence to the required format and standards the student will distribute copies to the individual members who have agreed to serve on the final examination committee.
+Final examination committee members have the privilege of a minimum of three weeks for review of the dissertation after they receive it.